-What’s the difference between a promo event and a blog tour?
+What’s the difference between a blog tour and a review tour?

-Promo Event = Promotional Features (interviews, giveaways, spotlights, audio excerpts, teasers, etc.)
+Blog Tour = Reviews + Promotional Opportunities (interviews, giveaways, spotlights, audio excerpts, teasers, etc.)

 Do I need a blog to participate?

 In blog tours, yes.
-In all other promotions, no.
+In review tours, no.

 Do I have to be an Audible customer?

 No. You do not have to pay Audible anything in order to receive audiobooks as gifts.

 All you need is a free account which can be obtained by signing up for Audible using an email address and password.
 No subscription or membership necessary.
 Here are visual instructions for how to create a free account.

 Audiobooks received as gifts from Audible.com are yours to keep.

 Does it matter if I’m blogging from another country?